grafana/github-datasource/docs/sources/setup/datasource.md

 1. Click on the GitHub data source plugin which you have installed.

-1. Go to its settings tab and at the bottom, paste the GitHub token which you have created above.
+1. Go to its settings tab and at the bottom, you will find the **Connection** section.

+1. Paste the personal access token.
    ![Configuring API Token](/media/docs/grafana/data-sources/github/github-plugin-confg-token.png)

 1. Click **Save & Test** button and you should see a confirmation dialog box that says "Data source is working".

 ## For GitHub Enterprise

-If you using the GitHub Enterprise, then select the **Enterprise** option inside the **Additional Settings** section (as show in the image of the **step 4** describe above) and paste the URL of your GitHub Enterprise.
+If you using the GitHub Enterprise, then select the **Enterprise** option inside the **Additional Settings** section (as show in the image of the **step 4** described above) and paste the URL of your GitHub Enterprise.

    {{< admonition type="tip" >}}
    If you see errors, check the Grafana logs for troubleshooting.